gagan-bansal/munia/README.md

 **Simple and practical JSON Logger**

-A JSON logger that can work very well without configuration, though it can be customise for standard logging options.
+A JSON logger that can work very well without configuration, though it can be customised for standard logging options.

 #### Installation